xxxFRIARxxx/SaltyBot/README.md

 * Lastly, if the variations are both the same, this bot looks at the fighters' streaks.
 The predicted winner is the fighter with the higher streak.

-* If the probabilities are the same, or their variances are the same, or their streaks are the same or come back None:
+* If the probabilities are the same, or their variances are the same, or their streaks are the same or are None:
 The predicted winner is None.

 ## How does betting work in Matchmaking?